ulisesgopa/erp-crm-next/README.md

 2. Email campaigns management - integration to MailChimp and Listmonk - in planning
 3. Docker version - in planning (There will be complete bundle to run NextCRM on-premise)
 4. Testing - Jest + Cypress - integrated
-5. Fix all Types issues ( nom more "any" ) - in progress
+5. Fix all Types issues ( no more "any" types ) - in progress
 6. i18n - localization - integrated

 ## Emails